-As ever, the following story is entirely my own work and has never been previously published anywhere else in the world, whether in print or online, nor do I ever expect it to be.
-It’s a little bit longer than my usual posts but what the heck.
+As always what follows is entirely my own work and has not been published anywhere else in the world, whether in print or online, nor do I expect or permit it to be.
+And so without further ado, I give you:

 by A. Ferguson

 This all got me thinking about the use of profanity in fiction.
 We authors walk a fine line between realism and rudeness, especially when it comes to writing dialogue.
 Where do you draw the line?

 It occurred to me that a takeaway restaurant could make a lot of money if only the owner had exclusive and discreet access to a time machine, thus allowing him to deliver food promptly no matter how busy a night he was having.
 However, I neglected to actually show you the story that came about as a result of that plot bunny.